All-Ceramic Dental Restorations – Crete, NE

 If you need to rebuild a damaged tooth or replace a missing tooth, then both the health of your mouth and appearance of your smile may be on your mind.
 We all want a functional smile, but the look of our smile is just as important.
 Therefore, the thought of having a dark spot in the midst of your otherwise clean and white smile is probably not pleasant.
-At Crete Family Dental, Dr. Andre Rossini combines the science of restoration with the art of cosmetic dentistry when he uses top-quality all-ceramic materials.
+At Crete Family Dental, Dr. Andre Rossini combines the science of all-ceramic dental restorations in our Crete, NE dental office with the art of cosmetic dentistry when he uses top-quality all-ceramic materials.

 When you have a tooth that has severe decay or is seriously damaged, that tooth can be preserved with a dental crown.
 Dr. Rossini usually recommends an all-ceramic restoration so your rebuilt tooth is as attractive as it is strong.
 To the place the crown, Dr. Rossini first removes decay if present and then removes an additional amount of tooth structure to ensure that the crown fits comfortably between the adjacent teeth and does not get in the way of the opposing tooth when you bite down.
 Once your tooth is prepared, we take an impression that our dental lab uses to fabricate your all-ceramic tooth restoration.
 In addition to a perfect fit, your new crown will also reflect light similarly to enamel, giving you a completely natural looking smile.

 For patients who are not candidates for dental implants or who prefer not to have oral surgery, Dr. Rossini often recommends an all-ceramic bridge to replace one or more missing teeth.
 This tooth replacement blends in seamlessly with remaining teeth and is a sturdy prosthetic.